-Make your home gas safe.
-Before you shift to a new construction home, make sure it has received the gas safety certificate.
-Even if you are going on isn’t, never forget to ask your landlord, for a Gas Safety certificate.
+Make your home gas-safe.
+Once you shift to a new construction home, you need to get a gas safety certificate.
+Even if you aren’t, never forget to ask your landlord for a gas safety certificate.
 The certificate makes sure that you are in a safe place.

 1. Get a gas safety certificate